WalletWasabi/WalletWasabi/README.md

 ![](https://i.imgur.com/4GO7nnY.png)

-Wasabi Wallet, formerly known as HiddenWallet is a [ZeroLink](https://github.com/nopara73/ZeroLink) compliant Bitcoin wallet.
+Wasabi Wallet, formerly known as HiddenWallet* is an open-source, non-custodial, privacy focused Bitcoin wallet for desktop.
+It's a [ZeroLink](https://github.com/nopara73/ZeroLink) compliant and it implements trustless coin shuffling: Schnorrian CoinJoin (mixing UTXOs).
 We are dedicated to restore Bitcoin's fungibility and provide the highest possible privacy for our users.

+"Anonymity loves company", the more participants there are, the better your privacy is, and the faster the coin join rounds are.
+Whether you are looking for state of the art operational security or you are philosophically aligned with the principles of freedom and privacy, now it is YOUR time to contribute.
+Fire up your Wasabi and help us to bootstrap the system!

-HiddenWallet's code is archived in the [hiddenwallet-v0.6](https://github.com/zkSNACKs/WalletWasabi/tree/hiddenwallet-v0.6) branch of this repository.
+*HiddenWallet's code is archived in the [hiddenwallet-v0.6](https://github.com/zkSNACKs/WalletWasabi/tree/hiddenwallet-v0.6) branch of this repository.

 | Code Quality           | Windows Tests           | Linux Tests             | OSX Tests               | License                   |
 | :----------------------| :-----------------------| :-----------------------| :-----------------------| :-------------------------|